Indian Law Bulletins | U.S. Supreme Court | Current 2014-2015 Term

 - Petitions for certiorari pending

 Currently, no Native American law cases has been decided by the U.S. Supreme Court in the 2014-2015 term.

 Currently, no pending Native American law cases have been granted review for the 2014-2015 term.

 Currently, 5 petitions for writs of certiorari are pending in the 2014-2015 term.

-*Issues: (from the petition for certiorari) The question presented is whether sovereign immunity bars an American Indian tribe from seeking Ex parte Young relief from the unconstitutional enforcement of a state tax scheme merely because that relief might require refunds from taxes unlawfully collected in the future.
+*Issues: Does sovereign immunity bar an American Indian tribe from seeking Ex parte Young relief from the unconstitutional enforcement of a state tax scheme merely because that relief might require refunds for taxes unlawfully collected in the future?

 History: Petition was filed on 9/25/14.

-*Issues: (from the petition for certiorari) Whether, in an action by a third party against the Secretary of the Interior under the Administrative Procedure Act, 5 U.S.C.
-551 et seq., a putative Indian tribe may invoke its sovereign immunity to prevent a court from reviewing the lawfulness of the Secretary’s decision to recognize it as a tribe.
+*Issues: In an action by a third party against the Secretary of the Interior under the Administrative Procedure Act, 5 U.S.C. §551, may a putative Indian tribe invoke its sovereign immunity to prevent a court from reviewing the lawfulness of the Secretary's decision to recognize it as a tribe?

 History: Petition was filed on 9/18/14.